Behn4m/SpotifyInterface/README.md

     }
 ```

-**Step 7:** Download and decode song cover photo (it is recommended to do this only if the song is changed)
+**Step 7:** Download and decode the song cover photo (it is recommended to do this only if the song is changed)
 ```c
     bool isNewSong = strcmp(SpotifyInterfaceHandler.PlaybackInfo->SongImageURL, &imgLink);
     if (isNewSong)